MackVali/creator_app/docs/async-habits.md

 Async habits occupy their own column on the day timeline while sharing the original timeslot of the habit or project they overlap with.
 The layout engine works in three stages:

-## 1. Collect pairing candidates
+## 1. Build daily placements
+* Regular habits reserve time sequentially inside each window just like before, but async habits are placed on a parallel track that always begins at the start of the window (or the beginning of their due range) so they never block other items from using that window.
-* All non-async habit placements and project instances for the day are collected as potential partners and sorted by their start time (breaking ties with the end time).
+* After scheduling, all non-async habit placements and project instances for the day are collected as potential partners and sorted by their start time (breaking ties with the end time).
 This ensures the timeline examines potential slots in chronological order.
 * Async habits are filtered from the day's placements, transformed into timestamp pairs, and sorted by their own start (and end) times so the earliest async items claim their partners first.

 ## 2. Match async habits to partners